Rescue Don’t Buy

 A further cursory view of the topic is displayed when Nancy states, “I don’t eat animals, but I also don’t judge people who do.
 It’s a choice, based on one’s personal convictions.”

 That’s funny, I thought choice between two animals is a two way street!
-Doesn’t a “choice” involve TWO sentient beings who are aware they are choosing?4 Sure, you have a choice to eat whatever you want, be it chicken, dog, or any animal.
+Doesn’t a “choice” involve two sentient beings who are aware they are choosing?4 Sure, you have a choice to eat whatever (whoever) you want, be it chicken, dog, or any animal.
 But does the animal on the plate choose to be dinner?
 What about a non-human animals right to “choose” you so conveniently disregard?
 Just as you have so conveniently disregarded 4+ million pets in the United States that get slaughtered every year because you like “the look” of a certain breed.
 This irresponsibility speaks directly to why being a pet parent is a privilege NOT a right.
 And it is high time we started changing our cultural thinking about dog “ownership” and animal rights and ability of humans to “own” them.